ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 Even today first two short stories books are one of my favorite books.
 Everything about them is amazing: world building, characters, pacing and moral.
 They are fairly good even for someone who isn't much into fantasy.

-Remaining five that make Witcher Saga is mixed experience with it's ups and downs.
+Remaining five that make Witcher Saga is mixed experience with numerous ups and downs.
 Not everyone will like these books.
 Nonetheless games and book series together make best fantasy series adaption in form of computer game.
-CD Project Red put huge amount of work and love into Witcher 3 and for reader of book series turn game into it's extremely rewarding experience.
-There are thousands accurately interwoven references and small details so it's almost unbelievable.
+CD Project Red put huge amount of work and love into Witcher 3 and for reader of book series that turn game into extremely rewarding experience.
+There are thousands of accurately interwoven references and small details to the point where it's almost unbelievable.

-I'm playing games all my life and finished these books plenty of times so it's indeed hard to surprise me.
+I'm playing games all my life and finished these books plenty of times so it's was indeed hard to surprise me.
 I only fall in love with games or books few times in decade.
-Yet It's was really emotional and breathtaking journey so on completion I had no other choice than to read more books since no game was there to fill the void.
+Yet It's was really emotional and breathtaking journey and upon completion I had no other choice than to read more books since no game was there to fill the void inside me.

 A Song of Ice and Fire:
 ------------------
-After The Witcher I read Albert Camus books and then went for third re-read of Martin books during summer of 2017.
-I was listening it with slow pace and picking some small things that I didn't get from previous reads or digging on wiki.
+After The Witcher I read Albert Camus books and then went for third re-read of Martin's books during summer of 2017.
+I was listening it at slow pace and picking some small things that I didn't get from previous reads or digging on wiki.

 I'm not going to stop here to write fully featured review of the series since this time I was mostly intrigued by number and complexity of plot lines that will need to be resolved in that future book.
-While it's definitely one of my favorite series it's made me into guy who is mostly against reading of unfinished series.
-So I honestly want to read Patrick Rothfuss books, but seems like I wont do that anytime soon.
+Although it's definitely one of my favorite series it's as well the one that turn me against of unfinished book series.
+So I for instance honestly wanted to read Patrick Rothfuss book for a long time, but seems like I wont do that anytime soon.

 The Wheel of Time:
 ------------------
-Within a month before I started series it I successfully sold my year-old GPU for about twice of it's original price, thanks to yet another cryptocurrency bubble.
+Within a month before I started series I successfully sold my year-old GPU for about twice of it's original price, thanks to yet another cryptocurrency bubble.
 Taking a sabbatical from PC gaming and PlanetSide 2 in particular looked like a good plan to boost my productivity.
 Unfortunately instead I started to listen the series in first half of September of 2017 and finished it within two months around my birthday on 28 October.

-I was intentionally looking for fantasy series that is complete and at least complex as ASoIaF in terms of number of characters and plot lines.
-I basically found Malazan and Wheel of Time and I choose former.
+In summer I was intentionally looking for fantasy series that is complete and at least complex as ASoIaF in terms of point of view characters and plot lines.
+I was mostly seen recommendations to read Malazan and Wheel of Time and I choose former.
 First book didn't impressed me, but I kept reading and shortly after I was hooked.
-For the first time in my life I went further to look for good fan art and even proper world map since it's made tracking of characters movement and plot lines so much easier.
+For the first time in my life I went further to look for fan art and even proper world map since it's made tracking of characters adventures and plot lines so much easier.

-There are many things Robert Jordan can be criticized for that I totally agree with, but his battle scenes are one of best I ever read and intricate foreshadowing that going since first books is mind blowing.
-It's also unusual for book writers to make characters that will be outright annoying for many readers and while many dislike that side of series I'm quite appreciated the role lack of information or miscommunication play in the story.
-Another love note will go to antagonists of this series and their backstories.
+There are many things Robert Jordan is criticized for and I totally agree with most of them, but his battle scenes are solid and intricate foreshadowing since first books is mind blowing.
+It's also unusual for book writers to make characters that will be outright annoying for many readers, but while many dislike that side of story I'm largely appreciated the role lack of information or miscommunication play in the story.
+Another love note will go to antagonists of this series and their backstories: they're flawed in very humane way and even in polarizing story most of their actions make sense.

-Looking back in time I'm really happy with reading order choice because no matter how many flaws this series have I enjoyed it thoroughly.
+Looking back I'm really happy with reading order choice because no matter how many flaws this series have I enjoyed it thoroughly.
 Undoubtedly it's would be much harder to relish it after reading something like Malazan.
-I would leave special note that Michael Kramer and Kate Reading narration made all braid tugging and skirt smoothing much more bearable.
+I want leave special note that Michael Kramer and Kate Reading narration made all of braid tugging and skirt smoothing much more bearable.

-When I finished reading it's was second time during that year when I felt absolutely devastated and this powerful feeling made me absolutely addicted to books for months and years to come.
+When I finished reading it's was second time during that year when I felt absolutely devastated and this powerful feeling made me positively addicted to books for months and years to come.

 Discworld:
 ------------------
-In November I really wanted to read something else, but my brain was still full of thoughts about WoT.
-I absolutely wouldn't able to take anything serious so I picked Discworld.
-I was getting recommendation to read it last decade from friends and acquaintance of mine including those who wasn't much into fantasy or reading in general.
+In November I really wanted to read something lightweight seeing that my brain was still full of thoughts about WoT.
+At that time I couldn't handle anything serious.
+I was getting recommendation to read Discworld for a decade from friends and acquaintances of mine including those who wasn't into fantasy or reading in general so I picked my first Discworld book.

 It's was indeed what I needed.
-While I never manage to catch every joke due to my upbringing or the fact how old some of the books are, books are still absolutely hilarious since Terry Pratchett done wonderful job on diversity of topics and characters.
+At first I never manage to catch every joke due to my upbringing and the fact of how old first books are, but they are still hilarious since Terry Pratchett done wonderful job on diversity of topics and characters.
 Now I understand why Discworld is recommended so much: it's not a single series, but multiple series with very distinct style.
-What's more important you can pick any of the series without previous knowledge and still enjoy it since author carefully remind you of all relevant information along the way.
+What is more important you can pick any of the series without previous knowledge and still enjoy it since author carefully remind you of all relevant information along the way.

 Personally novels about Death are my favorite, but I certain that almost everyone might find out one of sub-series that is perfect for specific personality and mood.
 Today I finished almost twenty Discworld books and I'm inclined to think that I'll check most of them at some point in life.

 Mistborn:
 ------------------
-Considering that I fall in love with WoT and last books written by Sanderson didn't put me off it's was logical choice to check his other works.
-Especially since I get to like narrators voices and his books were narrated by the same people.
+Considering that I liked WoT and ending finished by Sanderson didn't put me off it was logical choice to check his other works and notably books are narrated by the same people as Wheel of Time and I use to their voices.
 I started to listen series on my flight in the middle of November 2017 and to be honest I didn't liked it all that much in the beginning.
-It's was one of first books Sanderson wrote and while he done great job on world building other parts were quite bleak: characters and their interactions, beginning of the story and unusual well explained magic system that his books are famous for.
+It's was one of first books Sanderson wrote many parts were quite bleak: characters and their interactions, beginning of the story and unusual well explained magic system that his books are famous for.

 Within two more books of trilogy I clearly started to appreciate his writing style more and more.
-Flaws like shallowness of character personalities and interactions well compensated by majestic world building and a lot of subtle details that you'll only catch later on.
-I'll avoid leaving too many spoilers, but for instance Lord Ruler who plays role of main antagonist in first book probably one of my favorite non-PoV characters in fantasy.
-We only learn things about his doings by little pieces during three books, but he's extremely well written character.
+Flaws like shallowness of character personalities, interactions well compensated by majestic world building and a lot of subtle details that you'll catch later on.
+I'm avoiding leaving too many spoilers, but for instance character that plays a role of main antagonist in first book probably one of my favorite non-PoV characters in fantasy.
+We only learn things about his doings by little pieces during three books, but he's extremely well written and over time his horrible deeds become much more understandable and logical.

 I read Era 2 books shortly after.
 They tell less epic story and have more lighthearted style overall, but you can see how author writing skills has improved over years: character personalities, backstories and interactions are way better.
-This is also the first of his books where his attempts on humor didn't make me cringe so often.
+This is also the first of Brandon books where attempts on humor didn't made me cringe so often.

 All of Cosmere:
 ------------------
-I don't see the point to write something about every book and short story since I checked everything related to Cosmere, but it's important to explain concept itself as it's essential to understand why many people like these books so much.
+I checked everything related to Cosmere however I don't see the point to write something about every book and short story.
+Nevertheless that's important to explain concept itself as it's essential to understand why many people like these books so much.
 I put this part before Stormlight Archive because of chronology of my listening.

 When Brandon Sanderson started his career he wanted to write epic fantasy series, but it's was very tough for young writer so he went different way.
 Instead of writing massive series with ten books thousand of pages each he starter to craft single universe where multiple series are interlinked.
 It's still possible to read his best books as standalone and appreciate them for what they are, but real worth of his work will only emerge if you dig little bit deeper.